Swimming Pool Injuries

 - At least one of the following: a safety vacuum release system that stops the pump from operating, a suction-limiting vent system, a gravity drainage system, an automatic pump shut-off system, a device that disables the drain.

-Beyond that, Chapter 64E-9 of the Florida Administrative Code offers more detail as to required safety features of public pools.
+Beyond that, Chapter 64E-9 of the Florida Administrative Code offers more detail as to required safety features of public pools, with which our Fort Lauderdale swimming pool injury attorneys are familiar.
 These include:

 - Proper water quality;